miroslav-matejovsky/miroslav-matejovsky.github.io/src/content/docs/index.md

 This requires close collaboration with stakeholders and disciplined questioning to transform uncertainty into direction.

+### **Leadership**

+Leadership is more than decision-making—it’s about communication and influence.
+I apply the distinction between **illocutionary acts** (what is said and intended) and **perlocutionary acts** (the effect those words have).
+Effective leadership means aligning intent with impact: ensuring that what we say produces the desired outcome without ambiguity or unintended consequences.
+This principle shapes how I lead teams and engage stakeholders—clarity of intent, precision of language, and awareness of ripple effects.
+It also influences architecture decisions: communication drives alignment, and alignment drives successful delivery.

 ### **Philosophy**

 Practical solutions consistently outperform overly complex or purely theoretical ones.